The ultimate guide on how to find the right therapist for you

 Medically reviewed by Carl Fleisher, M.D., reflect head of clinical

 At reflect, we know the process to find a therapist can feel intimidating.
 You might not want to ask all your Facebook friends, and combing through online directories or outdated insurance lists can be overwhelming.
 What do all the terms mean?
 What’s the difference between a therapist and a psychologist?
+What makes a good therapist?
 What kind of therapist is right for me?

 Please don’t let that stop you from getting support to become your best self or to improve your relationships.
-Whether you’re looking for individual or couples therapy, we’re here to answer these questions and more!
-In this post, we will demystify the process, break down the most common terms, and share our learnings on what matters when choosing a therapist.
+Whether you’re looking for individual or couples therapy, in-person or online therapy, we’re here to answer these questions and more!
+In this post, we will demystify the process, break down the most common terms, and share our learnings on what matters when choosing a therapist so that you will know how to find a therapist that's right for you.
 Don’t worry -- we got you covered.

 Do I need a therapist?